WILDFLOWER HOME PAGE SEARCH BY PLANT NAME PINK/RED/ORANGE FLOWERS CONTACT US

 Foothills, montane, subalpine.
 Meadows.
 Summer.

-The leaf shape is different, the flower color is different, but the resemblance to yellow Dandelions is unmistakable.
-Agoseris aurantiaca is far less common than common Dandelions and occurs scattered rather than in large colonies.
-Look for it tucked into grasses and other wildflowers right at the side of the trail.
+The leaf shape is different, the flower color is different, but the resemblance to the common yellow Dandelion is unmistakable.
+Agoseris aurantiaca is far less abundant than Dandelions, occurring in few scattered rather than in many large colonies.
+Look for it tucked into grasses and other wildflowers, commonly right at the side of the trail.
+The color and shape are unmatched by any other wildflowers, so this is an easy plant to identify.

 Agoseris aurantiaca was first collected for science by Thomas Drummond in the Canadian Rockies in the 1820s; it was named Troximon aurantiacum by William Hooker in his Flora Boreali-Americana in 1833.
+(Click the title to read.)
 It was renamed Agoseris aurantiaca by Edward Greene in 1891 and has endured quite a few other name changes since then.

 "Aurantiaca" is Latin for "orange" but the flower color can vary from orange